Network Management – Mobile

 Network management is commonly used by service providers to optimise the use of finite network resources in delivering services to their customers.
-It ensures that the vast majority of end-users receive service levels that are commensurate with the plans they have subscribed to.
+It ensures that the vast majority of customers receive service levels that commensurate with the plans they have subscribed to.
 Network management is non-intrusive, content-agnostic, and is independent of the nature of the content being delivered.

 The evolving Internet environment can unexpectedly change usage patterns and can cause network congestion that, in turn, adversely affects the end-user experience.
-Based on the identification of application types, and associated usage patterns, network management and traffic optimisation ensure that all users will have a fair opportunity to use the service in a manner that maximises their own utility.
+Based on the identification of application types, and associated usage patterns, network management and traffic optimisation ensure that all customers will have a fair opportunity to use the service in a manner that maximises their own utility.
 Network management is especially important during periods of peak usage and under abnormal conditions (such as public emergencies, link outages, etc).

 Traffic shaping is a network deployment technique to provide control over the volume of traffic being sent into the network, either by specifying a period of time or a maximum rate at which the traffic is sent.
 Traffic shaping is similar to traffic policing, but instead of dropping packets that exceed the bit rate limit, the packets are queued and metered out so as not to exceed the bit rate limit.
 In short, traffic shaping is achieved by delaying some packets but not dropping them.